 Sometimes it takes unspeakably tragic events to bring the existence of a widespread problem into the national conversation.
-In the past decade, highly publicized suicides at UPenn, Hamilton College, MIT, NYU, and Cornell, among others, have moved the discussion of mental health services on campus right to the forefront of the higher education discourse.
+In the past decade, highly-publicized suicides at Penn, Hamilton College, MIT, NYU, and Cornell, among others, have moved the discussion of mental health in college students right to the forefront of the higher education discourse.

 In this piece, we will offer recommendations for dealing with depression/anxiety on your college application.
 But perhaps more importantly, we will share what mental health experts and current research says are important considerations for managing your illness on campus.